nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 2. Key-press UI Navigation

-> The term `focus` refers to the component of which the user is able to interact with at any given moment.
+<div markdown="span" class="alert alert-primary">The term `focus` refers to the component of which the user is able to interact with at any given moment.</div>

 Upon launch, the PropertyFree will set the focus in the `CommandBox`'s text field.
 This section highlights three simple key-press `Ui` navigation feature.